SoftBank's Son eyes further Indonesia investments

-JAKARTA (Reuters) - SoftBank Group Corp (9984.T) founder and CEO Masayoshi Son said on Friday he wants to expand his tech conglomerate’s investments in Indonesia, in remarks following a meeting with President Joko Widodo.
+JAKARTA, Jan 10 (Reuters) - SoftBank Group Corp founder and CEO Masayoshi Son said on Friday he wants to expand his tech conglomerate’s investments in Indonesia, in remarks following a meeting with President Joko Widodo.

 “We don’t discuss the specific numbers yet, but new smart city, newest technology, clean city, with a lot of AI, that’s what I’m interested in supporting,” Son said in comments reported by local media and confirmed by a company spokesman.